The Core Capability Spanning All Seven Community Lifelines: Resilience and Adaptive Capacity

 Building resilience and adaptive capacity is not a reactive process; it's a continuous and proactive endeavor.
 Key strategies include:

-• Risk Assessment and Planning: Regularly assessing potential hazards and developing comprehensive disaster preparedness plans meant for specific community vulnerabilities Worth keeping that in mind.
-Which is the point..
+Risk Assessment and Planning: Regularly assessing potential hazards and developing comprehensive disaster preparedness plans built for specific community vulnerabilities.

-• Strengthening Partnerships and Collaboration: Building strong partnerships between government agencies, community organizations, and private sector stakeholders to enhance coordination and response efforts Worth keeping that in mind.
-Practical, not theoretical..
+Strengthening Partnerships and Collaboration: Building strong partnerships between government agencies, community organizations, and private sector stakeholders to enhance coordination and response efforts Still holds up..

 Frequently Asked Questions (FAQ)